IgnisDa/ryot/docs/content/importing.md

 ## Jellyfin

-You can import your watched movies and TV shows from [Jellyfin](https://jellyfin.org).
+You can import your watched movies from [Jellyfin](https://jellyfin.org).

 !!! warning